 Heavy axle load amplifies stress on the geosynthetic material leading to deformation, causing low drainage efficiency and amassing of water within the soil layers.

-Geosynthetics play a critical role in managing the impacts of heavy axle loads, particularly in civil engineering and agricultural settings.
-Their ability to improve load distribution, stability, and overall performance of structures makes them valuable in both transportation infrastructure and earth retaining structures.
+Geosynthetics reduce the impact of heavy axle loads in civil and agricultural projects.
+Improved load distribution and soil stability support the performance of transport infrastructure and earth retaining structures.

-Geosynthetics, especially geotextiles, are designed to optimise filtration by retaining the soil particles that allow water to permeate.
-This property is essential for the proper design of roads and railways under heavy axle load, as excess water weakens the groundwater and causes road structure failure.
+Geosynthetics, especially geotextiles, are intended to optimize filtration by retaining soil particles that facilitate water permeability.
+This attribute is critical for the sound design of roads and railways under significant axle loads, as an overabundance of water compromise the groundwater and cause the failure of road infrastructure.

 Geosynthetics are also critical in rail infrastructure, particularly for enhancing the performance of trackbeds over soft ground.
 They improve drainage, mitigate lateral migration of ballast, and stabilise the transition zones from rigid to flexible foundations and help maintain track stability and performance under heavy loads.